 Melanie Miller Foster is an Assistant Professor of International Agriculture at Penn State University where she combines her passions for agriculture, education and international development.
 She completed her graduate degrees in Rural Sociology at Ohio State University, and her B.S. in Agriscience at North Dakota State University.
 Melanie served as an Americorps volunteer with City Year Chicago and as an AFS volunteer in Siquirres, Costa Rica.
 The travel adventure she values the most is a homestay with a local family, a practice she now integrates into the study abroad experiences she designs for students.
 An advocate for social justice issues, Melanie volunteers locally to recycle food waste into community meals, and serves as co-president for a State College-based organization focused on building bridges across cultures.
 She is a proud 4-H alumna, and credits the 4-H program for her enduring enthusiasm for sewing, quilting and trying new things.

 Rajan Sheth serves as Blue Trunk's Secretary and Treasurer.
-He is also Chairman of the board of Mead & Hunt, Inc., one of the top 150 architectural and engineering consulting firms in the U.S. He was the CEO of the firm from 1994 to 2018.
-Under his leadership, the firm has grown from a local firm with 100 employees to over 700 employees nationwide, while the annual revenue has grown from $10 million to $140 million.
+He is also Chairman-Emeritus of Mead & Hunt, Inc., one of the top 120 architectural and engineering consulting firms in the U.S. He was the CEO of the firm from 1994 to 2018 and the Board Chairman from 1994 to 2020.
+Under his leadership, the firm has grown from a local firm with 100 employees to nearly 900 employees nationwide, while the annual revenue has grown from $10 million to over $150 million.
 The firm specializes in improving lives by improving the country's infrastructure.
 Rajan has an MS degree in civil engineering from the University of Wisconsin.
 He serves on the boards of many private firms, as well as on the Dean's Advisory Board of the College of Engineering at the University of Wisconsin and on the Board of Trustees for the College of Engineering at the University of Virginia.
 He loves to travel.

 Dr. Sam Alper received his B.S., M.S., and Ph.D. in Industrial and Systems Engineering from the University of Wisconsin-Madison where he focused on Human Factors, analysis of complex systems, and understanding why people break safety protocol (his thesis).
 He has been called on to testify as an expert witness, has presented in front of the Consumer Product Safety Commission, and has reviewed communications, products, and processes across dozens of industries.
+He is a director at Bold Insight, a UX and human factors research agency.
 His work involves human factors research and evaluation of user experiences.
-An engineer, juggler, and new father, Sam was recently honored when a business colleague referred to him as a “fellow nerd.”
+An engineer, juggler, and father, Sam was recently honored when a business colleague referred to him as a “fellow nerd.”

 Dr. JR Harding is a recognized disability leader from both personal and professional experiences.
 As a 2x quadriplegic, author of Now What? and ADA Adventure, accessibility expert, and international speaker, he has contributed for over 30 years to national, state, and community policy for the independence and self-sufficiency of persons with disabilities.
 He is a subject-matter expert for the ADA.
 He has served 2 US Presidents, 4 Florida Governors, and a number of community-based organizations, including Evergreen Life Services, The Family Network on Disabilities, and the Delta Disability Advisory Board.
 He completed his doctorate in Higher Education and Public Policy at Florida State University (FSU), where he is now faculty.
 He and his lovely wife Erika live and work in Tallahassee, FL.

-David Thomason is Vice President of Advancement for Special Olympics Virginia (SOVA), where he has enjoyed a thirty year career.
-He works closely with the Global Messenger initiative, which promotes leadership opportunities for those with intellectual disabilities around the world and provides inspiration for David as he stewards donor relationships across Virginia.
-An alumnus of the College of William and Mary, he has committed his professional life to non-profit organizations—with the Peace Corps in Morocco, and then the American Heart Association, prior to his work with SOVA.
-He is a Past President of the Virginia Association of Fundraising Executives (VAFRE) and has served on multiple boards including the YMCA, Hampden-Sydney Music Festival, Orthopaedic Research of Virginia, and the Greater Richmond Association of Volunteer Administration.
-When not working, David enjoys biking, hiking, music and traveling—especially when it involves time with his two sons.
+David Thomason is Special Olympics Virginia’s Vice President of Advancement, and has worked with that organization for more than three decades.
+He works closely with the Global Messenger initiative, promoting leadership opportunities for those with intellectual disabilities around the world.
+This part of his work inspires David as he stewards donor relationships across Virginia.
+An alumnus of the College of William and Mary, he has committed his professional life to non-profit organizations.
+Prior to his work at Special Olympics, he was a Peace Corps volunteer in Morocco, and then worked for The American Heart Association.
+He has served on the boards of the Virginia Association of Fundraising Executives, the YMCA, Hampden-Sydney Music Festival, Orthopaedic Research of Virginia, and the Greater Richmond Association of Volunteer Administration, among others.
+David enjoys travel, biking, hiking, music, and time with his two sons.

 David MacDonald is the web accessibility consultant for Blue Trunk.
 He is president of CanAdapt and has been an Invited Expert with the international Accessibility Guidelines Working Group since 2002, which developed WCAG 2.0 in 2008, WCAG 2.1 in 2018, and is on the core team developing WCAG 2.2 due out in 2020.
 Most W3C accessibility documents include him as a named contributor.
 He was the web accessibility consultant to the Government of Canada in the new Accessible Canada Act legislation and has provided accessibility audits for dozens of Fortune 500 companies.
 He is on Certification Committee for the International Association of Accessibility Professionals (IAAP).
 David is fluent in both English and French, and is a husband and father.
 He wrote the WCAG theme song with over 55,000 combined views on YouTube.

 Himika Rahman is the graphic designer for the Blue Trunk Foundation website and mobile application.
-She received her BA in Cognitive Science with a concentration in Neuroscience from the University of Virginia (UVA), where she trained bomb-sniffing rats in a behavioral neuroscience lab.
-Himika then continued her education at UVA by pursuing an MPH.
-Throughout her undergrad and graduate career, Himika has worked as a designer focusing on health communication, thus combining her love for the arts and sciences.
+She received her BA in Cognitive Science with a concentration in Neuroscience from the University of Virginia (UVA).
+Himika then continued her education by pursuing an MPH and an MD from the UVA School of Medicine, making her a "triple Hoo.".
+Throughout her undergrad, graduate, and medical career, Himika has worked as a designer focusing on health communication, thus combining her love for the arts and sciences.
 Some of her projects include app design for a health technology firm in in Washington D.C. and editorial design for Conflux, the first global health and research journal at UVA.
-Himika is now a medical student at the UVA School of Medicine, making her a "triple Hoo."
-When she's not reviewing her flashcards, Himika enjoys cooking allergy-friendly meals and browsing local Charlottesville bookstores.
+Himika is now living in Houston, Texas, and works as a Population Health Analyst for Harris Health, a large integrated healthcare system serving her county, where she is able to use her clinical skill as an MD with public health experience.